Latin American Studies

 Danilo ContrerasAssistant Professor of Political Science

-I teach courses on comparative politics with a regional focus on Latin America, as well as courses on Latin American Studies and research design.
+At Wellesley, I teach courses on comparative politics with a regional focus on Latin America, as well as courses on Latin American Studies and research design.

-I am a native of the Dominican Republic and raised in New York City.
+I am a native of the Dominican Republic and was raised in New York City.
 Prior to entering graduate school, I worked in the Americas Program at the Center for Strategic and International Studies (CSIS), in Washington, D.C.